2020 Belarusian presidential election: Siarhei Tsikhanouski and Sviatlana Tsikhanouskaya

-On 7 May, Belarusian blogger and entrepreneur Syarhei Tsikhanouski has announced on his YouTube channel "Country for Life" that he intended to become a candidate in the presidential election.
+On 6 May, Belarusian blogger and entrepreneur Syarhei Tsikhanouski has announced on his YouTube channel "Country for Life" that he intended to become a candidate in the presidential election.

 The police officers refused to present identification (confirming that they were legitimate policemen) and threatened to break the windows of the car that Tsikhanouski was in.
 Prior to that, a crowd of Tsikhanouski's supporters in Mahilyow released a member of Tsikhanouski's team from the police.
 A day later, allies of Tsikhanouski were arrested, including a blogger from Slutsk, Uladzimier Niaronski.
 The Tsikhanouski's team, including Niaronski, were chased by road police and two minivans with members of the police special forces AMAP.

 The blogger's arrest was due to his trips around Belarus that covered consequences of Lukashenko’s 26-year tenure as a president.
 The Tsikhanouski trips were popular and gathered hundreds of people who spoke out to him about violations of human rights and economic problems.
 During these trips, Tsikhanouski and his team were constantly chased by cars with people who were recording him and his activities; presumably they were employees of the Belarusian special services.

 After the Tikhanovski was arrested, his supporters held a series of protests across the Belarus.
 According to Radio Liberty, 20 to 30 people were detained in Homiel, which is Tsikhanouski's hometown.
 Viasna Human Rights Centre reported that at least 19 of his supporters were brutally detained in Minsk.

 After his arrest, Tsikhanouski was transported to Homiel, where he was placed in a temporary detention center.
 The formal reason for his detention was his participation in the rally against the integration of Belarus with Russia on 19 December 2019 in Minsk.
 After his detention, Tsikhanouski has announced on his YouTube channel his intention to run for president of Belarus.
 The video had recorded 250,000 views in 20 hours after the publication.
 The aforementioned YouTube channel had 276,000 subscribers as of 10 August.
 However, the Central Election Commission of Belarus refused to register the initiative group to nominate him.

 His spouse, Sviatlana Tsikhanouskaya, decided to apply for election as a candidate, her initiative group was successfully registered by the Central Election Commission of Belarus.
 Tsikhanouski became the head of the initiative group to collect signatures for Tikhanovskaya's participation in the election.

 On 20 May, Tsikhanouski was released from the temporary detention center.
 He explained that the pressure of activist supporters helped to achieve it.
-In an interview with Tsikhanouski after his release, Deutsche Welle drew parallels between the Belarusian blogger and Russian opposition leader Alexei Navalny and the Ukrainian actor Volodymyr Zelensky, who became the president of Ukraine.
+In an interview with Tsikhanouski after his release, Deutsche Welle drew parallels between the Belarusian blogger and Russian opposition leader Alexei Navalny and the Ukrainian actor Volodymyr Zelenskyy, who became the president of Ukraine.
 RTVI also drew a parallel between Tsikhanouski and Navalny.